hozuki/libcgss/README.md

 This utility is extremly useful when creating HCA files for games.
-Since `hcaenc_lite.dll` is hardcoded as type 1-only, the encoded HCA may not be accepted by games that use type 56 (which also have an independent key pair) or type 0 HCA audio files.
+Since `hcaenc_lite.dll` is hardcoded as type 1-only, the encoded HCA may not be accepted by games that use type 56 (which also have independent key pairs) or type 0 HCA audio files.
 A little conversion should do the magic and solve this problem.

 ## License & Disclaimer